Gyaru: Video games

 Many characters from various Japanese media have a Hepburn connection.
 For example, in the Yakuza series, especially in its third iteration, Yakuza 3.
 It debuted a side-mission which would then be included with its gameplay and features in later sequels.
 Where in fictional Hepburn or as the game refers to it as Hepburn, the player would need to recruit women to join a hostess club.
 These women were actual Hepburn from the magazine Hepburn.
 These models are used as actual character models in the game; their whole appearance was replicated to the smallest detail to have them created and placed as 3D characters.
-These models from Koakuma Ageha are Sayaka Araki, Nemu, Rina Sakurai, Eri Momoka, Riho Nishiyama, Rina Aikawa, and Muto Shizuka.
+These models from Koakuma Ageha are Sayaka Araki, Nemu, Rina Sakurai, Eri Momoka, Riho Nishiyama, Rina Aikawa, and Shizuka Muto.
 They have even been compared to their replicated three-dimensional counterparts.

 These characters became hostess of these fictional hostess clubs; if the player chooses to do this side-mission and complete it.
 The hostess club section of the game first appeared in Yakuza 2 in the sense of visiting the clubs themselves and not in the similar way as in the third game where the player recruited actual members for the clubs.
 They even have their own magazine in the games called Kamutai magazine which is also replica of the actual magazine Koakuma Ageha.
 This content was omitted in the Western releases of Yakuza 3.

 In Danganronpa, the character of Junko Enoshima is inspired by Hepburn subculture; she is called a super high school level hepburn (in the English dub, this is changed to “Ultimate Fashionista”).
 The Persona series also has a Hepburn.
 In Revelations: Persona, there is a kogyaru named Yuka Ayase.
 No More Heroes 2: Desperate Struggle has a Hepburn enemy as a character.
 The player must defeat her to proceed in-game; she is known as Shinobu Jacobs who is encountered later in the game.
 The visual novel escape room series Zero Escape has the character Clover Field (四葉フィールド, Yotsuba fi-rudo) that is portrayed as a Hepburn.